UCF Research Cyberinfrastructure (RCI)

 Training and Self-Help

 For training and self-help please also explore the UFRC wiki and FAQs.
-Also, please take the HiPerGator Account Training in Coursera.
+Also, please take the HiPerGator Account Training in Coursera

 Frequently Asked Questions

-What are the prices for UCF researchers?
+What is the cost for UCF researchers?

 Are trial allocations available for UCF researchers?